 Drowning Deaths in Inland Waterways

-More Australians drown in inland waterways (rivers, lakes, creeks, streams dams, etc) than in pools or beaches.
+More Australians drown in inland waterways (rivers, lakes, creeks, streams, etc) than in pools or beaches.
 Many drowning deaths which occur in inland waterways are preventable.
-In 2015/2016 there were 58 drowning deaths in these waterways.
+In 2018/2019 there were 80 drowning deaths in these waterways (National Drowning Report 2019).
 Lake Burley Griffin is an inland waterway and people often experience difficulties due to the changing conditions, cold water temperatures and gusty winds.
 Even strong swimmers and competent craft users succumb to the effects of the elements.

 Remember to exercise caution and watercraft safety when recreating on Lake Burley Griffin.